Testing

 option.

-For example, you could run the tests in the test_quickstart.mojo
+For example, you can run the tests in the test_quickstart.mojo

 file shown